 Summer Mattina joined Parks College in May of 2014.
 Her professional pursuits have included both academic and student affairs roles, as well as roles in the private sector.
 As an academic advisor for Parks College, she seeks to build trusting learning partnerships with students that promote critical reflection, engaged inquiry and student success.
 She enjoys helping students seek clarity, purpose, and direction amidst the challenges life can present, and loves to see students grow as they set and achieve their academic, personal and career goals.

 Advisees include students with family (last) names beginning with letters O-Z

 Karen Reyes is excited to make a return to academic advising in Parks College of Saint Louis University.
 Reyes has worked for several universities, including Saint Louis University.
 Her diverse experience with different universities has provided her with the opportunity to take the best of each and apply those skills to her position now.
 During her hiatus from advising, Reyes continued to work with students of various ages.
 She sees these experiences as a guide to understanding the whole college student of today.

 Reyes is interested in encouraging students on a journey of self-discovery that happens during the college years.
 Combining her education and her work experience, Reyes feels ready to work together with students to create a college experience where the student will have the greatest experience of learning and personal fulfillment.
 Reyes looks forward to building a respectful partnership with the students she sees.

 Jennifer L. Koslovsky van Driest, M.A.

-Masiulis enjoys building trusting relationships with students in order to help them make critical decisions in their college career.
+She enjoys building trusting relationships with students in order to help them make critical decisions in their college career.
 She involves student identity development theories in her practice, guides students through internships and co-op opportunities, and helps students through challenging academic and life situations.
-Additionally, coming from a military family, Masiulis enjoys connecting to ROTC, active duty and veteran students, and helping them through issues specific to them.
+Ultimately, van Driest is most interested in helping students define and explore their goals so they can be realized.